Request info

 And don’t forget transaction processes must also meet legal requirements, local regulations (including taxes), and billing standards of Android and iOS libraries.

-5. Address payment fails
+5. Address Payment Failures

-If there has been a failed transaction, at what point did the transaction fall through?
 Testing for payment fails can uncover common issues, like gateway misconfigurations that block transactions from reaching payment pages.
 Payments testing catches these issues before a customer receives a failed order.

-If the problem lies on the customer’s end, a payment fails notification needs to be available, preferably with helpful information to rectify.
+If the problem lies on the customer’s end, a payment failure notification needs to be available, preferably with helpful information to rectify.
 Without knowing the scope of why or how payments fail, customers and dev teams can be left questioning abandoned orders.

 Many merchants lean on software testing partners to complement the testing done by in-house QA and quality engineering teams.
 A testing partner like Testlio means you can expand and shrink your payments gateway testing resources on-demand and within budget.
 Available in any global location, testers use all the devices, web platforms, and O/S combinations you’ll need for complete coverage.